pragatibhandari/nodemoviedb/README.md

                 }
             }

-    5. Next, we will install Node postgres library
+    5. Next, install Node postgres library

     npm install pg
-And then your package.json file should look like below.
+And then package.json file should look like below.

     {